-Dr. Janes has lectured throughout Europe and the United States and has published extensively on issues dealing with Germany, German-American relations, and transatlantic affairs.
-In addition to regular commentary given to European and American news radio, he has appeared on CBS, CNN, C-SPAN, PBS, CBC, and is a frequent commentator on German television.
-Dr. Janes is listed in Who’s Who in America and Who’s Who in Education.
+Janes has lectured throughout Europe and the United States and has published extensively on issues dealing with Germany, German-American relations, and transatlantic affairs.
+In addition to regular commentary given to European and American news radio, he has appeared on CBS, CNN, C-SPAN, PBS, and CBC, and he is a frequent commentator on German broadcast outlets.

-In 2005, Dr. Janes was awarded the Officer’s Cross of the Order of Merit of the Federal Republic of Germany, Germany’s highest civilian award.
+Janes was awarded in 2005 the Officer’s Cross of the Order of Merit of the Federal Republic of Germany, the country’s highest civilian award.